drgimpfen/Docker-Archiver/README.md

 ---

 <a name="bind-mounts"></a>
-### Bind mounts — recommended configuration
+### Bind mounts — required configuration

-For reliable discovery and correct `docker compose` execution, the host path and container path of your stack directory bind mounts should be identical (for example: `- /opt/stacks:/opt/stacks`).
+For reliable discovery and correct `docker compose` execution, the host path and container path of your stack directory bind mounts **must be identical** (for example: `- /opt/stacks:/opt/stacks`).

 Why this matters:

 - Docker Archiver runs `docker compose` commands inside the container and expects to find the stack's compose files at the same path it discovered.
 If the host and container paths differ, the app tries to infer the host path from mounts, but this can lead to ambiguities or failures when running `docker compose` (e.g., when the host path is not accessible inside the container).
 - Using identical paths avoids edge cases and ensures that archive and docker-compose commands run from the correct working directory.

 **Bind-mount mismatch detection:** The archiver will now detect bind-mount mismatches (host path != container path).
-When mismatches are detected, the dashboard shows a prominent warning and those mounts may be ignored for discovery; if an archive job resolves to no valid stacks because of ignored mounts, the job will abort early and be marked as failed with a clear log message ("No valid stacks found").
-To avoid this, prefer identical host:container bind mounts.
+When mismatches are detected, the dashboard shows a prominent warning and those mounts will be ignored for discovery; if an archive job resolves to no valid stacks because of ignored mounts, the job will abort early and be marked as failed with a clear log message ("No valid stacks found").
+To avoid this, **host:container bind mounts must be identical**.

 Examples:

-- Recommended: `- /opt/stacks:/opt/stacks` (host and container paths match)
+- Required: `- /opt/stacks:/opt/stacks` (host and container paths match)
-- Not recommended: `- /home/stacks:/opt/stacks` or `- /opt/stacks:/local/stacks` (host and container paths differ)
+- Not supported: `- /home/stacks:/opt/stacks` or `- /opt/stacks:/local/stacks` (host and container paths differ)

 For more details and troubleshooting tips, see the dashboard warning messages or open an issue in the project repository.